 The Evolution to Equity 3.0 and Security Token Offerings

 In case you have been asleep, the ICO market has cooled off.
-In a new report, Juniper Research forecast another 47% sequential drop in transaction values in Q3, 2018 and warned “the industry is on the brink of an implosion.”
+In a new report, Juniper Research forecast another 47% sequential drop in transaction values in Q3, 2018 and warned that “the industry is on the brink of an implosion.”

 Plenty of ICO evangelists and ideologues are negative on STOs.
 A recent critical post accuses STOs as being some kind of a trap set by the mainstream, VC and banking community as a means of wrestling back control of the capital markets.